-Tweedia grows best if it is grown in an area with full sun, especially in climates with cooler summers.
-It will also grow well in partial sun in areas with particularly hot summers, it may prefer a partial sun location.
+Blue tweedia usually grows best if planted in an area that boasts full sun, especially in climates with cooler summers.
+In regions with particularly hot summers, it may prefer a partial sun location.

-Generally, tweedia can tolerate a wide range of soils including poor quality and nutrient-poor soils if necessary.
-For best results, plant tweedia in moist, well-drained soils.
-As with most plants, tweedia does not tolerate ‘wet feet,’ or having its roots sitting in water, so ensuring the soil has adequate drainage is important.
-Adding perlite or sand to the soil will help to increase drainage if needed.
+Blue tweedia can tolerate a wide range of conditions, including poor, infertile soils, but for best results, plant it in moist, well-drained soil.
+As with most plants, tweedia does not tolerate wet feet, so make sure the soil has adequate drainage.
+Adding perlite or sand to the mixture will help to increase drainage if needed.
 The plant does not have any special pH requirements, and can thrive equally well in acidic, neutral, or alkaline conditions.

-Tweedia requires regular watering in order to thrive.
-Well-established plants are slightly more drought-tolerant than young plants, but will still do best when watered regularly.
-If you live in an area that does not receive very much rain, you will need to supplement rainfall with additional watering to help your tweedia thrive—about 1 inch per week should work well in most climates.
+Blue tweedia plants require regular watering in order to thrive.
+Well-established plants are slightly more drought-tolerant than young plants, but will still do best when given regular soaking.
+If you live in an area that does not receive much rain, you will need to supplement rainfall with additional watering to help your tweedia thrive—about 1 inch per week should work well in most climates.

 Temperature and Humidity

 Tweedia is a heat-loving plant and requires warm temperatures in order to stay evergreen year-round.
 In most climates, tweedia is grown as an annual, or overwintered indoors as a houseplant and moved outside during the summer.
 Whether you're planting from seed or transplanting seedlings, wait until temperatures have reached at least 50 degrees Fahrenheit and all chance of frost has passed before moving your plant outdoors.